In-person payment experiences can be offered through hardware-based or software-based solutions.

 Shipping in bulk to your warehouse

 Adyen can ship terminals and accessories to your warehouse.
 This allows you to ship out Adyen hardware together with other hardware.
 In some cases, Adyen is able to customize the packaging for you.
 We can add leaflets or QR codes to the box that direct the user to your environment.
-Please contact your Account Manager for more details.
+Contact your Account Manager for more details.

 Recommendation